harishinfo0000-ui/my-first-repo/README.md

-# my-first-repo
+# My-first-repo
 A beginner Github project
-created during the workshop
+Created during the workshop

-# about me
+# About me
 My name is **harish**
 I m learning Github